What is CGNAT and Which One is Best for My Network?

 What is CGNAT?
 Let's start by discussing Internet Protocol (IP) addresses.

 IPv4 is the fourth version of the Internet Protocol.
 It's responsible for establishing connections between devices based on their internet address.
-IPv4 was first deployed in 1983, and at that time, no one could see the future growth of the Internet.
+IPv4 was deployed in 1983, and at that time, no one could see the future growth of the Internet.
 And that growth isn't slowing down.

 IPv6